 associatedGatewayId: ${exampleVpnGateway.id}

 The dxGatewayId identifies your Direct Connect gateway, while associatedGatewayId points to the VPN gateway attached to your VPC.
-Without explicit allowedPrefixes configuration, the association advertises the VPC’s entire CIDR block to your on-premises network.
+This creates a single-account association that routes traffic between your on-premises network and the VPC.
+Without specifying allowedPrefixes, the association advertises the VPC’s entire CIDR block to the Direct Connect gateway.

-Connect a Direct Connect gateway to a transit gateway
+Connect to a transit gateway with prefix filtering

-Transit gateways act as regional network hubs, connecting multiple VPCs and on-premises networks through a single Direct Connect gateway association.
+Transit gateways enable hub-and-spoke network topologies that connect multiple VPCs and on-premises networks through a central routing point.

 import * as pulumi from "@pulumi/pulumi";